taxprofiler/taxpasta/docs/tutorials/tutorial.md

 As with Kraken2, this looks much more tabular and also we can see references to *both* input files.

-Once again, lets try loading the `taxpasta` standardised and merged `mOTUs` result into `R` again…
+Once again, let’s try loading the `taxpasta` standardised and merged `mOTUs` result into `R` again…

 ``` r